Dominant vertices and attractors' landscape for Boolean networks: Clover networks with signed majority rule

 \begin{enumerate} \item The number $N_\A$ of attractors was, in all of our simulations, much smaller than the theoretical upper bound $\sum_{P=1}^{P_{\max}}2^P/P$, which indicates that the number of attractors of a given period, $N_\A(P)$, is usually smaller than the theoretical upper bound $2^P/P$.
 Besides, $N_\A$ seems to decrease with the folding probability $p$, consistent with the fact that $N_\A$ increases with the recurrence length $\ell$.
+For small $p$, the distribution of $N_\A$ is highly skewed and exhibits a wide $[q_{0.05},q_{0.95}]$ interval, which captures the central 90\% of the realizations and therefore reflects substantial dispersion.
+For larger $p$ the interval contracts significantly, indicating a clear concentration phenomenon.

 \ms